sora-xor/sora-docs/src/tbcd.md

 curve](tbc.md) is a smart contract, built right into Polkaswap, which mints XOR in exchange for reserve assets, and burns XOR to return the reserve assets.
-There is a margin of 20% between buy and sell, which is used for buyingback-and-burning VAL, giving funds for future VAL DAOs, as well as to put into accounts that in the future can be used for project funding, and giving stipends to SORA citizens.
+There is a margin of 20% between buy and sell, which is used for buyback-and-burning VAL, giving funds for future VAL DAOs, as well as to put into accounts that in the future can be used for project funding, and giving stipends to SORA citizens.